jon-fox/csc-640-marp-documentation/presentation/presentation.md

 # This Documentation

 Throughout this documentation I use the [REST API PHP Server Project](https://github.com/jon-fox/rest-api-php-server-project) as an example along with other callouts from previous frameworks and docs I've written.
+[Example Documentation Published to Medium](https://medium.com/aws-tip/aws-sso-setup-with-organizations-for-terraform-cli-assumable-roles-922348c015bb).
+This [Graduate MCP smart hub research project](https://github.com/jon-fox/raspberry-mcp).

 - **Documentation.md** - Documentation standards and practices
 - **Frameworks.md** - Power of frameworks with examples